Brettles/transit-gateway-lab/README.md

 Once again, SSH to the instances and try to ping the other instances.
 You've pretty much completely configured Transit Gateway but this still doesn't work.
 The reason is that the VPCs don't know how to route to the Transit Gateway.
 Even though you have attached the VPC to the Transit Gateway and associated a Transit Gateway route table to each VPC you haven't modified the VPC route tables at all.
 Unlike VPN and Direct Connect, Transit Gateway does not automatically add routes to the VPC route tables.

-You can confirm this by going to the VPC route tables for each VPC.
-They only have their own internal routes (172.17.x.0/24) and a default route (0.0.0.0/0) in VPC 1 and VPC 3 going to their respective Internet Gateway.
+You can confirm this by looking at the VPC route tables for each VPC.
+They only have their own internal routes (172.17.x.0/24) and a default route (0.0.0.0/0) in VPC 1 and VPC 3 going to their respective Internet Gateways.

 ### Task 5: Adding Transit Gateway Routes to the VPC Route Tables
 In the VPC console, open the route table for VPC 1.
 Add a route where the destination network is "172.16.0.0/16" and the target (where the packets should go) is the Transit Gateway.
 This tells the VPC that all packets for any 172.16.x.x network are via the Transit Gateway.

 Note that if you wanted all traffic to go via the Transit Gateway you would use a default route (0.0.0.0/0) but you can't do that in this case because there is already a default route to the VPC Internet Gateway.

 SSH to the host in VPC 1 and try to ping the other instances.
-Note that this still doesn't work because routing is two-way.
+Note that this still doesn't work because routing is a two-way process and it has to happen at every step of the way.
 VPC 1 knows how to route to the other VPCs but they don't know how to route back.
 If you were running a packet debug on the host in VPC 3 and you were pinging the internal address you would see the ICMP packets hitting the host and the replies being sent - but they would never reach VPC 1 because there is no route in VPC 3 back to VPC 1.

 So, go back to the VPC console and open the route table for VPC 3.
 Here again, add a route for network "172.16.0.0/16" where the target is the Transit Gateway.

-In the route tables for VPC 2 and VPC 4, add a route for network "0.0.0.0/0" where the target is Transit Gateway.
+In the route tables for VPC 2 and VPC 4, add a route for network "0.0.0.0/0" where the target is your Transit Gateway.
 In these two VPCs you can use a default route because you do want all traffic to go to the Transit Gateway - there is no Internet Gateway route to worry about.
 Note that using a route of "172.16.0.0/16" in these VPCs would work just as well.

 If you now SSH to the instance you can ping and SSH between their private addresses.
 You have full connectivity between all of the VPCs via Transit Gateway.

 ### Task 6: Internet Connectivity Check
-Now that you have a working network let's see if we can get Internet connectivity from VPC 2 via VPC 1 - after all, VPC 1 has an Internet Gateway.
+Now that you have a working network let's see if Internet connectivity is available from VPC 2 via VPC 1 - after all, VPC 1 has an Internet Gateway.

 Add a default route to the Transit Gateway Route Table.
 The CIDR (the destination network) is "0.0.0.0/0" and VPC 1 is the attachment you want it to use.
 That's all you have to do because there is a default route in VPC 2 that is sending all traffic to the Transit Gateway and once the traffic is routed to VPC 1 there is a default route there sending all traffic to the Internet Gateway.

-SSH to the instance in VPC 1 and verify you can ping something on the internet like "www.amazon.com".
+SSH to the instance in VPC 1 and verify you can ping something on the internet like www.amazon.com.

 Then SSH to the instance in VPC 2.
-Can you ping "www.amazon.com"?
+Can you ping www.amazon.com?

 Spoiler: No, you can't.
 This same scenario will also fail if the VPCs are peered together and there is no Transit Gateway in the mix.
 In both situations, the non-transitive routing attribute of VPCs takes over - traffic that enters a VPC from another VPC can't then exit.